railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 end
 {% endhighlight %}

+This is called a helper route.
+It is referring to a view called `ideas/_delete_idea_button` so let's create that.

-Next we need to create the view that route calls (`ideas/_delete_idea_button`).
-Lets do that now.
-Navigate to the `views -> ideas` folder and create a new file called `_delete_idea_button.erb`.
+Navigate to the `views/ideas` folder and create a new file called `_delete_idea_button.erb`.
 Be sure to include the underscore.

-Open the newly created file and enter
+Open the newly created file and enter the following code:

 {% highlight sh %}
 <form action="/ideas/<%= idea_id %>" method="post">